This ad quality best practices guide explains what Quality Score is and how you can use it to improve your ad performance in Google Ads.

 - Understand what does and doesn’t matter when it comes to ads quality.

-Why: Doing so will keep you focused on meaningful optimizations that will improve ads quality.
+Why: Doing so will keep you focused on meaningful optimisations that will improve ads quality.

 5. Connect ad quality to better performance

-- Make sure your most competitive ads can serve for each auction.
+- Make sure that your most competitive ads can serve for each auction.

-Why: Optimized ad rotations consider the specific context of an auction.
+Why: Optimised ad rotations consider the specific context of an auction.
 Your ads, extensions and bids can work together to drive more clicks.